grisu/gricli/USAGE.md

 ## quit

-Logs out of this Gricli session.
+Logs out of this session.

 Login information is left intact so you don't need to enter those on your next login.